| Read | Title | Published | Details |

 When Does The Next Adrian McKinty book come out?

 Adrian McKinty doesn't seem to have an upcoming book.
-Their newest book is The Island and was released on May, 17th 2022.
+Their newest book is The Detective Up Late and was released on August, 8th 2023.
+It is the newest book in the Detective Sean Duffy Series.